jojo921/consul-clean/README.md

 # introduction

-A simple consul tools which will clean up services with critical status
+A simple consul tools which will clean up all services with critical status in the DC where the consul agent listening on the address pointed by ```the host param and port param``` lies in

 ## install
 ```